Saturday, April 29

 Monday, May 1

-Boat Graveyard (schedule subject to change due to tide times) 12-3pm (3 hours) - We'll keep working on composition and may get a chance at using long lenses.
+Boat Graveyard 1-4pm (3 hours) - We'll keep working on composition and may get a chance at using long lenses.
 Bring your rubber boots!
 Rain pants will be helpful in case you decide to sit in the muck. .
-(Meeting location Hoo, Kent, if you would like a lift from the Ebbsfleet Station, we have room for 5) (£75) [3 seats left]
+(Meeting location Hoo, Kent, if you would like a lift from the Ebbsfleet Station, we have room for 5) (£75) [2 seats left - no more transportation is available]

 Equipment: Any digital camera will work just fine except for the night session which requires that your camera must have manual over rides.
 Night session also require a tripod.
 Suggested lenses are 18-55 (24-70mm) and long zoom.
 If you have an ultra-wide angle lense it may be helpful for the architectural sessions.
 You must have a macro lens or extension tube for the studio session.